SparksNetwork/sparks-angular-firebase/README.md

 1. `firebase-functions` requires everything that it runs live in the `/functions` directory.
 Nothing besides that gets deployed to the cloud.
 2. SSR implemented by `/functions/server/src/client` needs to get bits from angular app including html
 3. Both `/functions/client` and `/functions/server` code need to import shared code from `/functions/shared`

+## Why `appbar` feature?

+The `appbar` module provides most of the routing for the app.
+All routes in this module will have a consistent appbar at the top that won't rerender.
+Very few routes in the app won't use this: auth, printing, what else?

+# How Does This Work?

 ## How Backend Firebase-Functions Work